mado8/mado8/README.md

 ## About Me

--I am an up and coming Software Developer!
-I am passionate about learning, and am always looking to improve.</h3>
+I am an up and coming Software Developer!
+I am passionate about learning, and am always looking to improve.
+Currently I am a student at the University of Denver and am enrolled in the Coding Boot Camp program.
+As an innovator, I am constantly using my skills to build new projects and execute new ideas.
+I see every moment as a new opportunity.
+You can see my current projects and their progress below!

 ## Portfolio